When someone dies

 Cremation and burial funerals

-As per government advice, anyone who has had contact with your loved one will need to self-isolate for 14 days from their last time of contact, and anyone who is showing signs of COVID-19 should not attend.
+As per government guidance anyone who has had contact with your loved one will need to self-isolate for 10 days from their last time of contact, and anyone who is showing signs of COVID-19 should not attend.

-All visitors, mourners and Funeral Directors are required to maintain social distancing.
+All visitors are required to maintain 2m social distancing at all times.

-We ask everyone to follow hand hygiene and social distancing advice when travelling to and from the funeral and avoid direct face-to-face or physical contact such as hugging, unless you are part of the same household.
+We ask everyone to follow hand hygiene and social distancing advice when travelling to and from the funeral and avoid direct face-to-face or physical contact such as hugging, kissing and shaking hands unless you are part of the same household.

 Before and after each service, staff will clean and disinfect the area where the service has taken place, as well as frequently touched surfaces to reduce the risk of spreading the virus.